 - No extra steps to set up the connection

-- The Offload is done is via RDM mapped drives.
-This means, when vMotioning the disks, ESXi will move RDM mapped VMDKs normally.
+- You offload via RDM mapped drives.
+When using vMotion (external link), ESXi will move RDM mapped VMDKs normally.
 The RDM mapped VMDKs, however, are equivalent to symlinks.

-- Requires setting up an extra vmKernel port
+- ISCSI requires setting up an extra vmKernel port.

 - When adding a datastore, specify a location to store the virtual machine during ESXi virtualization and screenshot verification.